flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/fifth-column.md

 ## Description

-This column displays the autotthrust modes that are armed or active, as well as any requested pilot actions.
+This column displays the autothrust modes that are armed or active, as well as any requested pilot actions.

 ---